The soul's path to Self-realization, in art & archetype… by Jenna Lilla PhD

 “How am I to be creative?
 Nature knows only one answer to that: Through a child (the gift of love).” (para 76)

 The child is born, ‘the gift of love.’
 Nature births us into world.
 The divine couple births the soul into the eternal.
 In the Christian myth, the divine child is born from the virgin womb of the mother Mary.
 In 431 the Council of Ephesus said that Mary is Theotokos: “God-bearer”, “Birth-Giver of God”, “the one who gives birth to God.”
-God and the mother are the two ‘formative factors’ within psychic life.
+God and the mother are the two ‘formative factors’ within psychic life that give birth to the Self.

 The divine couple births us into divine world.
 These are psychic facts.
 Jung says: “God dwells in the heart, in the unconscious” (para.
 89).
 In the footnote Jung adds: “The psychic fact “God” is a typical autonomism, a collective archetype.”
 The two Greek words, “auto-nomos”, speak to a God which lives by his/her own rule.
 God is within the unconscious, and yet autonomous, living by his own rule within our hearts.